awong234/CT_sim/readme.md

 The first - and most automatic - is to install Rtools and then run some commands that are already in the script.

 Go get Rtools from the [link here](https://cran.r-project.org/bin/windows/Rtools/Rtools34.exe).
 This link will go get the installer immediately.
+Run the installer as you would any other installer.

-Then, run the preparation block in the script.
+Then, run the preparation block in the script (this is labeled).

 #### From the repository

-The second method will be to clone the repository from Ben's link: https://github.com/benaug/SPIM .
+The second method will be to clone the repository from Ben's link: [https://github.com/benaug/SPIM](https://github.com/benaug/SPIM) .

 Then, zip up the file and remember where you placed it.